ssugar/senseHCMC-Azure/README.md

     http://sensehcmc.cloudapp.net/kibana

 ###Send Test Data###
 Download the sendData.py file in the root of this project and run it from any machine that has python.
-It will resolve sensehcmc.cloudapp.net and then send it a JSON formatted UDP packet to port 5005 with 6 random sensor readings.
+It will resolve sensehcmc.cloudapp.net and then send it a JSON formatted string inside a UDP packet to port 5005 containing 6 random sensor readings.